Wilhelm Filchner - Deutschland

 On the 30th of December the ship's company consisted of 33 men, 75 dogs (including 37 pups), eight ponies and a cat.

-In two weeks at the end of December the ship made 31 nautical miles, by January the 14th 1912 she was completely trapped in ice but on the 18th she made 51 nautical miles in a day.
+In two weeks at the end of December the ship made 31 nautical miles, by January the 14th 1912 she was completely trapped in ice but on the 18th she made 51 nautical miles in one day.
 On January the 27th sea floor samples of glacial clay showed the ship was approaching land, two days later she passed the pervious farthest south of 74 degrees and 15 minutes in the Weddell Sea set by Weddell himself in 1823.
 On the 30th land was sighted, an ice cliff of about 100 feet high with an ice slope rising behind it to 2,000 feet.
 This was new land never before seen and was named "Prinzregent Luitpold Land" after the expeditions main patron, this would later become the Luitpold Coast.

 The ship steamed along the ice shelf for several days which Flichner named after Kaiser Wilhelm who himself later renamed it the Filchner Ice Shelf.
-Vahsel Bay named for the ships captain below the ice shelf was selected to make a winter camp or "stationhaus" as Filchner called it where scientists were to be left to overwinter while the ship went back to South Georgia.
+Vahsel Bay named for the ships captain below the ice shelf was selected to make a winter camp or "Stationhaus" as Filchner called it where scientists were to be left to overwinter while the ship went back to South Georgia.
 Vahsel, the captain was ill with advanced syphilis, a condition which has been blamed for compromising his decision making abilities.

-Stationhaus had a convenient landing ramp and incredible as it seems now, was on a known iceberg that at the time was resting on the seafloor.
+Stationhaus had a convenient landing ramp and incredible as it seems, was on a known iceberg that at the time was resting on the seafloor.
 Unloading of supplies, materials dogs, ponies and the construction of a large wooden wintering hut began on the 9th of February and was almost complete by the 17th.
 At 4 a.m. on the 18th cracking sounds were heard which increased in frequency and intensity until all the ice in the bay began to move and the Stationhaus iceberg was floating and rotating.
 The iceberg and surrounding ice had been lifted by a combination of a high spring tide and low barometric pressure, a section of ice shelf over 250 square miles had also become detached and Vahsel Bay was now part of a much larger nearby bay.
 Stationhaus berg started to drift out to sea carrying the construction and seven men, luckily no-one was killed and most of the material was salvaged in an intensive rescue operation over the rest of the day, all that remained was a small quantity of coal and wood and one dog that refused to be caught.

 Filchner lost what little command he had of the expedition from that point onwards.
-Whose decision it was to build the winter quarters at this place on an iceberg and for what reasons are unclear due to a lack of source material.
+Who's decision it was to build the winter quarters at this place on an iceberg and for what reasons are unclear due to a lack of source material.
 Vahsel, Filchner and Paul Bjorvig the Norwegian ice pilot were involved with Bjorvig later distancing himself and saying that he had advised against it but was disregarded by Vahsel and the scientists for what seemed to be their own reasons of convenience which Filchner went along with though had only been given the partial truth from Vahsel who had spoken with Bjorvig in Norwegian which Filchner did not understand.

 The Deutschland now couldn't approach the Luitpold Coast again due to a heavy band of floating ice, after drifting for a few days waiting for the weather to improve a landing was made on continental ice and two large depots were left 330 feet above sea level to be used the following year.
 Vahsel wanted to get back to South Georgia as soon as possible and didn't want to spend any more time looking for winter quarters.
 The plan was now for all to return to South Georgia except it was now March and this far south winter was already starting to set in, the ship was completely frozen in by the 6th of March and slowly drifted out into the Weddell Sea, they would be wintering where they were carried with no chance of escaping for several months as would Shackleton on the Endurance three years later in 1915.